SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### Some automation {#some-automation}

-Now, I wouldn't use Emacs if it was impossible to automate at least some the listed steps.
-So here are some functions I've written.
+Now, I wouldn't use Emacs if it wasn't possible to automate at least some the listed steps.
+So here are functions I've written for that.

 First, we need to get open ports on the system: